Please ensure Javascript is enabled for purposes of website accessibility San Vicente-Waddell Creek Coastal Resilience (SANV-WA) - SCCRTC

-San Vincente-Waddell Coastal Resilience
+San Vicente-Waddell Creek Coastal Resilience (SANV-WA)

 The San Vicente-Waddell Resilience Project (SANV-WA) is a partnership between the Santa Cruz County Regional Transportation Commission (RTC), Santa Cruz County Resource Conservation District (RCD) and Caltrans District 5 (D5).
 The existing Highway 1 bridge over Waddell Creek at Big Basin, and the Santa Cruz Branch Rail Line (SCBRL) corridor and Highway 1 bridge over San Vicente Creek at Davenport are vulnerable to coastal climate change impacts.
+The next Community Workshop will be Thursday August 27, 2026, more details to come.

 This transportation infrastructure also affects the ecology of these important coastal and marsh habitats and may limit their ability to be resilient to climate change.
 The SANV-WA project will identify short, medium, and long-term actions for viability and resilience to climate stressors on these Caltrans and RTC transportation facilities, in tandem with identifying ecological restoration opportunities within the adjacent tidal, marsh, and riparian areas of Waddell Creek and San Vicente Creek.